ryan-mcclue/unsw/comp4920/ass2.md

 This approach assumes that statistical patterns can reveal associations that influence decisions.
 These models offer different lenses to interpret the extent to which an ADM system is acheiving FAT.

+(Sequoiah-Grayson, 2022).

 In the context of a statistical model of explanation, an ADM system is fair if the proportion of positive to negative decisions are the same for all demographics.
 This statistical correlation can reveal biases in the system that need to be rectified to promote fairness.
+Consider an ADM system for determing admission to the University of New South Wales (UNSW).
+Peforming statistical analysis might reveal that 60% of male applicants are accepted, while only 40% of females were accepted.
+This shows a disparity towards females.
+However, looking at acceptance rates by gender and faculty, it might show that females actually have higher average acceptance rate then males.
+This is an example of Simpson's paradox, where ...
+The key insight here is that females were applying more frequently to faculties with lower overall acceptance rates.
+While statistical accounts can reveal ..., it cannot capture the intuition of fairness.
+Indeed, even if demographic parity is violated, this does not indicate unfair, just might be nature.
+Therefore, human judgment is required to properly interpret and address such issues.
 ---
 However, a purely statistical approach may not fully capture the underlying reasons for these disparities or provide clear guidance on how to address them.